 With home solar PV, you can recoup the cost of the system over time, lower your property's emissions, and gain additional energy independence.

 Generally speaking, your energy bills will decrease significantly after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Brownsburg, the average amount someone can save is $1,593 per year.
-With net metering programs offered by many utilities, you could ultimately make a profit from your system when your payback period is done.
+With net metering programs offered by many utilities, you could ultimately make a profit from your system once the payback period passes.

 You might be pleasantly surprised at how short it takes to get a return on investment from your solar panels.
 The sun shines frequently in Brownsburg, meaning your payback period could last 15.9 years per 5 kW of capacity on the high end.